 the amounts taken into account for years after the first five years are deemed amounts, based on the highest rental for a 12-month period (as explained above)

-following changes made in FA 2013 (explained below) further increases in rent after the first five years (other than those resulting from a variation of the lease) should
+following changes made in FA 2013 (explained below) further increases in rent after the first five years (other than those resulting from a

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.